EC MOP Doubled to 10 Years 2026: EC Mortgage Guide | Nexus

 Editorial infographic comparing the old 5-year EC MOP bar against the new 10-year MOP bar — the new bar is exactly twice the length of the old bar — on a deep navy background with cream and gold accents

-The MOP doubles from 5 to 10 years — the single biggest change in EC liquidity since the scheme launched in 1995.
+The MOP doubles from 5 to 10 years, the single biggest change in EC liquidity since the scheme launched in 1995.

 Why the Reset, and the Price Story Behind It

-Buyer mix shifted with prices.
-In 2020, half of EC buyers were first-timers; by 2024-2025 that fell to 30-40%, with second-timers crowding out first-time families.
-From 2021-2025, about 75% of post-MOP ECs flipped within 5 years of MOP, up from 45% in the prior cycle.
-That's not housing — that's an asset class.
+The buyer mix shifted with prices.
+In 2020, half of EC buyers were first-timers.
+By 2024-2025 that had fallen to 30-40%, with second-timers crowding out first-time families.
+From 2021-2025, about 75% of post-MOP ECs were flipped within 5 years of MOP, up from 45% in the prior cycle.
+At that point the EC was being treated less like a home and more like a trade.

 10-Year MOP: What It Really Costs Upgraders